jepsen-io/jepsen/doc/plan.md

 ## Performance

 - Knossos: we should allow users to pass a :time-limit option, and after that many seconds, abort the search.
 Relying on OOM detection and abort still means plenty of tests spin for hoooours.
+- Knossos: let's make the memoization threshold configurable via options passed to the checker.

 ## Core